 Food Providers map of the region

-The most well-known food bank service, The Trussell Trust, now has over 50 distribution points in Greater Manchester but there are many more emergency food providers including churches, community centres, charities, and local action groups.
+The most well-known food bank service, The Trussell Trust, now has over 50 distribution points in Greater Manchester but there are many more food banks as well as membership pantries, food clubs, meal providers and a few pay-as-you feel cafes across the city region.

 In Greater Manchester, GMPA has mapped 173

-We created this Emergency Food Providers map, which was launched in January 2017, as we believed that a single source didn’t exist and we hoped that it would be useful and informative.
+We created this Food Providers map, which was launched in January 2017, as we believed that a single source didn’t exist and we hoped that it would be useful and informative.

 An almost unexpected outcome has been that it is also a very powerful image demonstrating how critical the situation in the region is at the start of 2017.

 “You don’t go to a food bank for fun, you don’t go so you can save your money to spend on something else.” says Tom Skinner, a Director of GMPA “You go because you have no choice if you want to feed your family or yourself.” and he added “Will we ever again be a country without need for them?
 There are so many people going hungry right now, sadly it’s hard to imagine a UK without food banks.
 But we have to try.
 In the meantime, we’ll make sure people know where they can go if they are in need.”

-The GMPA Emergency Food Providers map is freely available to everyone in the hope that it will be of assistance to clients and to advisors when directing people to their nearest, accessible foodbank.
+The GMPA Food Providers map is freely available to everyone in the hope that it will be of assistance to clients and to advisors when directing people to their nearest, accessible food bank or other source of food assistance.

 We would welcome information about any foodbank we may have missed and we are short of some items of data such as hours of opening or referral method for a few food banks.
 We also understand that a food bank may not wish to be shown on the map if they are already overwhelmed by local demand.
 We are happy to amend the details to reflect this although we would prefer to keep a pin in the map for every food bank in existence in order to make the level of need crystal clear.